holgerd77/django-dynamic-scraper/docs/getting_started.rst

 object for the Wikinews Website.

-To do this open the NewsWebsite form in the Django admin, give the object a meaningful name ('Wikinews') and assign the scraper and the scraper runtime created before.
-The url is the overview url of the Wikinews website.
-This is the url used to scrape our news articles.
+To do this open the NewsWebsite form in the Django admin, give the object a meaningful name ('Wikinews') and assign the scraper runtime created before.

 .. image:: images/screenshot_django-admin_add_domain_ref_object.png